-On 17 May, House of Innovation and Misum at the Stockholm School of Economics, the University of Örebro, University of Linköping, and Mistra REES will co-host an interactive workshop on functional procurement and the circular economy.
+On 17 May, House of Innovation and Misum at the Stockholm School of Economics, the University of Örebro, University of Linköping, and Mistra REES co-hosted an interactive workshop on functional procurement and the circular economy.

-The workshop will center on the struggles of functional procurement and aims to answer questions of circularity, innovation, and strategy.
-Workshop facilitators will map the key challenges of circular public procurement and demonstrate process redesign practice across four pillars: 1) structure and culture of the public organization, 2) business models and business structure, 3) public-private communication and collaboration, and 4) legal challenges and interpretation of the legal system.
+The workshop centered on the struggles of functional procurement and aimed to answer questions of circularity, innovation, and strategy.
+Workshop facilitators mapped the key challenges of circular public procurement and demonstrated process redesign practice across four pillars: 1) structure and culture of the public organization, 2) business models and business structure, 3) public-private communication and collaboration, and 4) legal challenges and interpretation of the legal system.

-The program includes a background on the circular economy, circular business models and circular procurement, as well as discussion groups on different topics, including the challenges of functional procurement.
-We will close with findings and key take-aways about functional procurement and circularity.
+The program included a background on the circular economy, circular business models and circular procurement, as well as discussion groups on different topics, including the challenges of functional procurement.
+We closed with findings and key take-aways about functional procurement and circularity.

 There is a view that procurement needs to move away from its traditional approach of buying products, and embrace more sustainable, resource efficient, and innovative ways of doing business.
 Functional procurement’s shift from procuring products to procuring functions presents a more resource-efficient and sustainable way to procure—offering an especially promising tool for innovation, sustainability, and circularity.